 At that time the lords were ruled by shõgun (general). & Nbsp; The game of the time was Tokugawa Tsunayoshi, he chose the daimyo Asano to receive and welcome representatives of the Imperial family.
 Among them was Kira Kozukenosuke Yoshinaka who was responsible for issuing conduct orders.

 As far as everything goes, Asano and Kira didn't get along well because Kira had a difficult genius, so she lived provoking herself.
 One day Asano could not stand the offense and ended up wounding the representative superficially with his sword.

-What the daimyo did may not seem so serious, but trying to hurt a guest was against the law and to make matters worse, it was done inside the palace which made it even more dishonorable.
-The penalty for this type of crime was hanging, but he had a chance to commit the crime. seppuku.
+What the daimyo did may not seem so serious, but trying to hurt a guest was against the law and to make matters worse the attitude was carried out inside the palace, which made it even more dishonorable.
+The penalty for this type of crime was hanging, but he had the chance to commit the seppuku.
 This form of suicidal ritual is given as a possibility in some cases to die with honor and regain the honor of his family.

 What did the 47 ronin do?

 When the news spread through the palace, the samurai were outraged by what had happened and decided to look for a way to get revenge on Kira.
 The samurai who became ronins after the death of their daimyõ were led by Oihi Yoshio.
 He who led everything in relation to the plan of revenge and still managed to convince another 46 to help him in that mission.

 The ronins were very careful not to become free of suspicion, they did not resolve to attack at the same time.
 They waited almost two years to attack Kira.
 They were all aware that they would not escape death, but they would honor their master.

 The plan was for them to take lives as ordinary citizens to confuse Kira's spies.
 The ronins hid battle instruments already thinking of the day that would avenge the death of their lord.